 To diagnose your reasons for dead foliage, investigate.
 First, identify the type of magnolia that you have.
 Also, record the time of year and other factors that are occurring at the same time.

-Some magnolia trees are deciduous, such as saucer magnolia trees (M. x soulangiana), and some are evergreen, such as Southern magnolia (M. grandiflora).
-If your own tree is a deciduous type, then you have nothing to worry about if the issue occurs during the fall season: its leaves are supposed to turn brown and fall in autumn.
+Some magnolia trees are deciduous, such as saucer magnolia (M. x soulangiana), and some are evergreen, such as Southern magnolia (M. grandiflora).
+If your tree is a deciduous type, then you have nothing to worry about if the issue occurs during the fall season: Its leaves are expected to turn brown and fall in autumn.

-If, on the other hand, the brown leaves appear in spring, it could mean that there was frost damage.
-The good news is that such frost damage is unlikely to kill your tree.
-The bad news is that it will ruin the plant's appearance for a while, and that there is precious little you can do to prevent frost damage on a mature specimen.
+If brown leaves appear in spring, it could mean that there was frost damage.
+The good news is that such frost damage or winter leaf scorch is unlikely to kill your tree.
+The bad news is that it will ruin the plant's appearance for a while, and there is little you can do to prevent frost damage on a mature specimen.

 - Soak the soil around the root zone of the plant.
 The air temperature above damp ground tends to stay warmer than that above drier ground.

 - Set up a patio heater (if you have one) near the plant (but not so close that it heats the foliage).
 Always follow safety instructions to the letter when running such devices.

 - Spray an antitranspirant on the tree's leaves to offer some protection.

 If leaf browning appears in summer, inadequate watering may cause brown leaves, although high winds could also be the culprit (they dry out the foliage).
 The former is a more severe problem, but there is still no reason to be hasty in concluding that your magnolia tree has died.
 It is best to exercise patience, giving the plant time to recuperate.
 As preventive measures: